DiegoSelle/master_thesis/README.md

 ####skyscan_lib.env_models.libgp

-Gaussian Process Regression C++ library with an inhouse interface to use in Python.
+Adapted Gaussian Process Regression C++(https://github.com/crey0/libgp) library with an inhouse interface to use in Python.
 The advantages and reasoning behind choosing this library was its simplicity to add kernels, specially rare ones that could handle angular distances and optimize the heyperparameters using said distance, as is the case with polar coordinates.
 GPy, on the other hand, had the Euclidean distance embedded in its gradients and thus complicated its expansion to account for angular distances.